 Every town across the world has some sort of creepy local haunt.
 Down here in South Louisiana, we definitely have our fair share legends.
 The legend of Mary Jane's Bridge is one I've been hearing about forever.

-I've haven't actually been there yet, but being that it's almost Halloween, I should probably head on out to Broussard to see what happens.
-This isn't just a local legend however.
+I've haven't actually been there yet, but being that we're getting in to Halloween season, I should probably head on out to Broussard to see what happens.
 I did some digging around on the internet to see what I could find about it, and actually found quite a bit!

 The legend says a young girl, presumably named Mary Jane, and her prom date arrived at the bridge to hold hands, and he rapes and murders her, throwing her over the bridge.
 Her body was never found, and apparently, no one was ever caught or prosecuted for the rape or murder.
 Local legend has it that apparitions of a woman in white appear at the bridge from time to time.

 Here's what I found on hauntin.gs about Mary Jane's Bridge...